 The application form includes general information about the bridal couple and the witnesses.
 The bridal couple has to declare their will to marry before the municipality (usually each municipality has a form letter available).

-Peruvians need the original and a readable copy of their up-to-date DNI, foreigners their passport and, if they are residents, their carné de extranjería.
+Peruvians need the original and a readable copy of their up-to-date DNI.

-Peruvians must present an original certified copy of their birth certificate (depending on the municipality not issued over 3 months ago), foreigners an original birth certificate.*
+Peruvians must present an original certified copy of their birth certificate (depending on the municipality not issued more than 3 months ago).

 The “certificate of being single” is an official document stating that you are single, divorced or widowed, so free to marry.